hkayabilisim/TSCU/README.md

 * Dynamic Time Warping, Constrained Dynamic Time Warping and Signal Alignment via Genetic Algorithm (SAGA) are available for candidate alignment methods.
+* Paralel computing option is available.
+You can speed-up the computation if you enable it and use K-NN classifier.
+* Classification performance measures such as user, producer accuracies, estimated labels, Kappa statistics are provided in the function output.
+* Displays input training and testing data with class labels.
 KNOWN ISSUES
 ============
 * TSCU can not use multi-channel time series.
+* Althoug Jcost1 is MEX counterpart of Jcost0, it is still slower than Jcost0.